abbylee321/drinks/readme.md

 ![serverclient](https://github.com/abbylee321/Week4/blob/master/Server%2BClient%20Overview.jpg)

 First, to test that I could get all the data I did a console.log on the button click.
 Next, I used innerHTML to display the items on screen.
 Originally, I tried to to drinks.innerHTML, but that was throwing an error since that was a json file.
 Working with a classmate, Aditya, he recommended creating a separate element to append my text to and changed to text.innerHTML to display the items in a list.
+I also worked with Ashwita who gave me a great overview of CSS.

 I decided to add another level and have the user add a drink to the list.
 When I worked through the workbook, I tried to adopt the POST method, and tried to push to my array, but this is where structurally the JSON interfered with me executing my code.
 To add a drink, I created a function : function addDrink(drink) {